 Kitchen notes

-- Organization: read the recipe and take into account the resting times.
-There's little hands-on work, but there are several hours where the bread will be proofing and growing.
-It's important to allow the yeast to do its job at its own pace.
-Ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, utensils and equipment needed, and enough workspace.
 This will make the process so much easier.

 - Baking time: consider that all ovens and pans are different, even if they look similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
+You can use a thermometer (like the OXO oven thermometer) to check that your oven is at the right temperature.
+I recommend tracking how your oven works and what tiny details you might need to adjust.

 - Yeast: any type can be used.
 Be careful when using the instant or one of those fast-rising ones, as they usually leaven faster than the time frames in this recipe.

-- Vanilla sugar: it can be bought online like Dr. Oetker Vanilla Sugar or Alsa Vanilla Flavored Sugar.
+- Vanilla sugar: it can be bought online like Dr. Oetker vanilla sugar or Alsa vanilla flavored sugar.
 You can make your own by adding some vanilla beans to a jar of powdered sugar.
-Or, easier than the latter, mix powdered sugar with some Pure Vanilla powder, which will instantly flavor the sugar.
+Or, easier than the latter, mix powdered sugar with some pure vanilla powder, which will instantly flavor the sugar.

 - Flavoring: you can add some chopped candied lemon or orange and orange zest, but I think the beauty of it resides in its clean, unassuming appearance and the extraordinary flavor you discover when you take a bite.